zeynepmervee/todo-app/README.md

 > This project was built for learning and demonstration purposes, focusing on testing, API validation, and frontend-backend integration.
 > **All code, test cases, and automation scripts were written by the student.**
+>
+> **Note:** The app was refactored to use SQLite via Sequelize for persistent storage instead of in-memory arrays.
+All tests and endpoints now operate on the database.